Rose Macaulay

 Dame Emilie Rose Macaulay, DBE (1 August 1881 – 30 October 1958) was an English writer, most noted for her award-winning novel The Towers of Trebizond, about a small Anglo-Catholic group crossing Turkey by camel.

 The story is seen as a spiritual autobiography, reflecting her own changing and conflicting beliefs.
-Macaulay's novels were partly influenced by Virginia Woolf; she also wrote biographies and travelogues.
+Macaulay's novels were partly influenced by Virginia Woolf.
+She also wrote biographies, travelogues and poetry.

 Early years and education

 Macaulay was born in Rugby, Warwickshire the daughter of George Campbell Macaulay, a classical scholar, and his wife, Grace Mary (née Conybeare).
 Her father was descended in the male-line directly from the Macaulay family of Lewis.
 She was educated at Oxford High School for Girls and read Modern History at Somerville College at Oxford University.
+In 1906 her father, George Campbell Macaulay, moved to Southernwood, a grand house in Great Shelford, near Cambridge.
+She spent much of her time in the company of the poet Rupert Brooke, a family friend.
+During the First World War, she worked as a land girl in Shelford.
+Here she was inspired to write a collection of poems called "On the Land 1916" recalling the hard work and companionship of those days.